Self-Guided Visits for Pre-K to 12th Grade

 These resources will help you guide students on an hour-long visit to the permanent collection of the Museum of Fine Arts, Houston.
 The guides include 5 objects in a variety of collection areas and mediums, along with art history, tour tips, discussion questions, and transitions.

 Choose the right guide for your grade level:

 Or, short on time?
 Try these looking activities appropriate for a range of grade levels!

 Learning Through Art Online Curriculum

-Learning Through Art at the Museum of Fine Arts, Houston connects the Museum's collections of world art into classroom curriculum for art, language arts, math, science, and social studies.
-Use the Museum’s elementary and middle school curriculum to integrate higher level cognitive skills, such as observing and organizing information, making predictions, and communicating ideas and thoughts with art inquiry methods to ultimately promote the students’ development of 21st-century skills that are needed to succeed in the world.
+Learning Through Art at the Museum of Fine Arts, Houston connects the MFAH collections of world art into curriculum for classes in art, language arts, math, science, and social studies.
+Use the Museum’s elementary and middle school curriculum to integrate higher-level cognitive skills, such as observing and organizing information, making predictions, and communicating ideas and thoughts with art inquiry methods to promote the development of 21st-century skills needed to succeed in the world.
 View the online curriculum.